tozny/examples/tozid/sso/oidc/implicit-flow/README.md

 For a complete walkthrough of how to use this example app in combination with TozID to enable Single Sign On, read the [demo doc](./TozIDPoweredOIDCImplicitFlowThirdPartySSO).

+This doc can be edited and re-exported as a PDF from [Google Drive](https://docs.google.com/document/d/1mQNwbp2_3g0UdxBziSV5rpbFERV2HXi_om27kDwlPw8/edit)

 ## Setup
 This repo contains two ways to run the example.
 One runs it locally in a node server and a hardcoded configuration file.
 The other will build it with the configuration set from environment variables.